OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 * It is free open source.
     * It upgrades an ordinary VHDL license with full featured verification capabilities.

-OSVVM is developed by the same VHDL experts who have helped develop VHDL standards.
-We have used our expert VHDL skills to create advanced verification capabilities that are easy to use.

 SynthWorks has been using OSVVM for 25+ years in our training classes and consulting work.